acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 Note that example (49) originally had a *paragraph break* between the attribution sentence and the statement.

+In other cases, this may arise as result of a segmentation error:

+- (50.a) "You say , Watson , that the lady is not there ?"
+- (50.b) **[Attribution]** Holmes *asked*, when I had finished my report .
+(Doyle, Baskerville)

+The discourse markers of attribution are verbs of attribution.

 > Prefer `Attribution` over `EntRel`: Annotate `Attribution` for attribution verbs separated from their statements, including examples with coreferent entities (as in 49).

 ### 1.11.2 Syntactic Fragments: `Fragment`